18079070189/FedSeg_Paddle/README.md

 # FedSeg
-CVPR 2023 FedSeg: Class-Heterogeneous Federated Learning for Semantic Segmentation
+The Paddle version of "CVPR 2023 FedSeg: Class-Heterogeneous Federated Learning for Semantic Segmentation".

 ## Datasets for Federated Learning Segmentation